Saffron Walden (horse): 1999: three-year-old season

 On his three-year-old debut Saffron Walden started odds-on favourite for a maiden race over one mile at the Curragh on 28 March.
 Despite sweating up before the start he tracked the leaders before going to the front a furlong from the finish and won "easily" by a length from Carhue Gold.
 Three weeks later the colt contested the Listed 2000 Guineas Trial Stakes over the same distance at Leopardstown and started 8/11 favourite ahead of the National Stakes winner Mus-If.
-He turned into the straight in third place an produced a strong finish to catch Mus-If in the final strides and won by a head.
+He turned into the straight in third place and produced a strong finish to catch Mus-If in the final strides and won by a head.
 Aidan O'Brien said "Michael was very happy with the horse today.
 He was educating him and didn't want to get to the bottom of him."

 On 22 May he was one of ten colts to contest the Irish 2000 Guineas at the Curragh and with Mick Kinane opting to partner the O'Brien stable's more fancied runner Orpen (winner of the Prix Morny), the ride on Saffron Walden went to the French jockey Olivier Peslier.
 Island Sands and Enrique headed the betting on 2/1 and 5/2 respectively having finished first and second in the 2000 Guineas.
 Orpen was the third choice on 9/2 ahead of Access All Areas (Marble Hill Stakes) and Mus-If with Saffron Walden starting at odds of 12/1.
 He was restrained by Peslier in the early stages before moving into contention on the outside in the last quarter mile.
 He produce a "powerful run" to take the lead inside the final furlong and drew away from his opponents to win "easily" by three lengths from Enrique with Orpen taking third ahead of Mus-If.
 After the race O'Brien commented "He's a lovely horse and I think the Derby is next.
 We were worried about his stamina, being a half-brother to a very fast horse, and today was a bit of a test" while Pesler said Peslier "He was only getting going at the end, if there had been further to run, he would have won further."